Put The Ring In His Nose

 I first saw her by the refreshment table, didn't think much of her.
 There was nothing attractive about her, not her clothes, her appearance, and especially her attitude.

 I was speaking with others when I saw him with her.
 I seemed she was simply a person we bring to the venue from time to time, co-workers, relatives, someone we are going to meet with later, so take them as baggage to this meeting.

 He put off no attraction to her so I didn't think much of it.
 After all, you can tell when people are connected; how they look at each other, body language, and I can read that pretty well.

 He put off no vibe that this woman meant anything to him.
 So of course I'd think she was just some btw character he'd brought along.

-I had never been in a situation in which I would go out with the guy in the Benz and need him to pay my rent.
+I had never been in a situation in which I would go out with the guy in the Benz because I needed him to pay my rent.

-She did not speak to or with you, she made pronouncements.
+She was the kind of person who did not speak to or with you, she made pronouncements.
 Her views were culminations.
 Others were not allowed to own differing opinions.

 But she had money.